 Example 2: As a high school senior, you know this school better than your underclassmen.
 Write a letter to eleventh graders (soon-to-be twelfth graders), telling them what you think they should know about our school and about life as a senior.

 I was given this very assignment in my senior year.
-I was also the only person who wrote about how much the academics of the school sucks and didn’t kiss ass, and the only person who received a C-.
+I was also the only person who wrote about how much the academics of the school sucks, I obviously didn’t kiss ass, and I was the only student who received a C-.
 From what I remember, I gave good reasons to support my opinion and used proper grammar.
 Everyone else received an A regardless of how poorly argued, ungrammatical, or disorganized their letter was.

 Example 3: Explain why you would like to attend our university.